Milo1885/Tease-AI/README.md

 * Added Features:
 	* Added new sorting method to sort file lists like the Windows file Explorer does.
-	* PoundClean reworked to support system keywords as parameters inside of vocabulary files.
+	* PoundClean reworked to support system keywords as parameters inside vocabulary files.
 In order to prevent infinite loops, the maximum allowed depth is limited to 5 times.
 Tip: take a look at the logfile to see how it's working.
 	* All Contacts and Domme are able to use @DommeTag().
 	* Chastity, Glitter and Taunt-files reworked to increase fault tolerance and correct line grouping.
-2c588ffed4f03f17813d3e5bd290a3351b9bb8b2
+2c588ffed4f03f17813d3e5bd290a3351b9bb8b2.
+It tries with a 45% chance to pick a 1-line-taunt.
+Otherwise it picks randomly from all available taunt sizes.

 * Removed Features:
-	* @DommeTag() doesn't alternate the given tags to return a result. (stefaf) The idea was worth to try.
+	* @DommeTag() doesn't alternate the given tags to return a result. (stefaf) The idea was worth a try.

 * Bugfixes:
 	* After using an ImageCommand the slideshow was locked.